iamyarchie/Vodka-Alcohol-Market-Patterns/README.md

-# Vodka-Alcohol-Market-Patterns-Spain
-Competitive Market analysis for Organika Vodka in Spain, with growth insights and sustainable focus.
+# Spain – Vodka Market Competitive Analysis

+This analysis examines the Spanish vodka market with a focus on Organika Vodka.
+Using PESTLE and Porter’s Five Forces, it identifies competitive dynamics,
+highlights growth opportunities, and provides strategic recommendations.
+The report also emphasizes Organika Vodka’s environmentally friendly practices
+and commitment to corporate social responsibility (CSR).